rfwekker/smartos-live/src/vm/man/vmadm.1m.md

     nics.*.netmask

-        The netmask for this NIC's network (not required if using DHCP)
+        The netmask for this NIC's network (not required if using DHCP) This is ignored if IP has CIDR notation.

         type: string (IPv4 netmask, eg. 255.255.255.0)
         vmtype: OS,KVM